lightly-ai/NvidiaTLTActiveLearning/README.md

     --method CORAL
 ```

-The script works very similar to before but with one significant difference: This time, all the inferred labels are loaded and used to calculate an active learning score for each sample:
+The script works very similar to before but with one significant difference: This time, all the inferred labels are loaded and used to calculate an active learning score for each sample.

 ```python
 # create a scorer to calculate active learning scores based on model outputs